How to Propagate Hydrangeas From Cuttings

 - Assists drainage and creates tiny air pockets for roots to easily grow into.

-- Perfect for cuttings and seeds in trays and pots.
+- Perfect for cuttings and seedlings.

 - Add to compost or mix in grit too.